RahmadSadli/Deep-Learning/YOLOv3_TF2/README.md

    python convert_weights.py

-   Before testing, make sure that the weights already converted to TF2 format.
+   Before testing, make sure that the weights have been converted to TF2 format.
    The converted weights also stored in the weights folder.

 3. Test an image: